unsourced-dev/insights-js/docs/README.md

 When true, check if a similar event (i.e. same id & same parameters), has already been logged **with the unique flag** in this session.
 If a similar event has already been logged, it skips it.

+`event.update: boolean`
+_Optional_
+_Default value:_ `false`
+When true, only update the counts of the parameters, not the count of the event.

 `event.remove: boolean`
 _Optional_
 _Default value:_ `false`